The board of education adopts this policy in connecting with the Oklahoma Open Records Act (the “Act”)

 7. Instructor lesson plans, tests and other teaching materials.

 9. Personal notes and personally created materials, when made prior to taking action, making a recommendation or issuing a report.
 Confidentiality does not extend to department budget requests prepared as an aid to memory or research leading to the adoption of a public policy or the implementation of a public project.

 10. The home address of any person employed or formerly employed by the technology center.

 11. The home telephone number of any person employed or formerly employed by the technology center, where disclosure would constitute a clearly unwarranted invasion of personal privacy.

-The board of education hereby designates its superintendent or if such person is not available during regular business hours, then its deputy superintendent as the person authorized to release non-confidential public records for inspection, copying or mechanical reproduction.
+The board of education hereby designates is superintendent or if such person is not available during regular business hours, then its Chief Officer of Instruction as the person authorized to release non-confidential public records for inspection, copying or mechanical reproduction.